Redeemer of Souls: Interviews

 Halford describes the album's sound as "hard.
 It's heavy.
 It's something we think our Priest fans will be thrilled with.
 We know we have a reputation to maintain, and we know we have to deliver something really strong and solid.
 The album is going to be full of all the great things you love about Judas Priest — I don't think I can say anything more than that without being hung, drawn and quartered."

 Halford says that fans can expect "the side of Priest that we haven't heard for a few years and reemphasize and remake those big, heavy metal statements again."

 When asked how it was collaborating on new music with Faulkner, Halford told Guitar World in a 2012 interview: "Really, really strong.
 Exciting.
 He's riffing and saying, 'Robby, I'm thinking of this and this and this.'
 It's really exciting to have that kind of energy, because you feed off of it.
 It'll be great after having this two-month break from not seeing each other to reconvene in the studio in England and just sit in a room and go, 'OK, what've you got?'
 I know Richie's got a lot to share with us.
 He went through the ritual on this tour, did great work on stage, the fans embraced him, so it's now time to see what we're capable of, the writing trio of Glenn and Richie and myself.
 We've already got a lot of stuff in the flash drives, stuff that basically Glenn and myself put together while K. K. was mulling over whether he was going to stay or go.
 So before we launched the tour with Richie, we had a lot of material, and the bulk of it is very, very strong."

 Regarding whether technology changed the band's songwriting process at all, Halford said: "It's dangerous to walk around with a flash drive on a bunch of keys.
 [Laughs] To a great extent, it doesn't really change.
 The technology is amazing in terms of the advantages it brings to music now, some of it good, some of it very bad.
 It's all about discipline and self-belief, determination, wanting to do the best you can do and not accepting anything that's below par.
 We've always had that attitude in Priest.
 We've always felt really strongly about any track that goes out for our fans.
-We're still doing it like we always have: firing up the riffs and finding a vocal melody to go with it, me going into me wonderful world of the Roget's Thesaurus and trying to come up with a new lyric and a new idea.
+We're still doing it like we always have: firing up the riffs and finding a vocal melody to go with it, me going into my wonderful world of the Roget's Thesaurus and trying to come up with a new lyric and a new idea.
 And that's what we've been doing for four decades."